tom111/3-way-interaction/index.markdown

 layout: default
 ---

 Welcome to the webpage of our seminar.
-Your organizers are
+Your organizers are [Carlos Amendola](http://www.luke-amendola.appspot.com/), [Eliana Duarte](https://emduart2.github.io/) and [Thomas Kahle](https://thomas-kahle.de/).

-- Carlos Amendola
-- Eliana Duarte
-- Thomas Kahle

 Here's our line-up: